Law enforcement ties, long delay complicate Arbery case

 “I’m confident an investigation is going to show my office did what it was supposed to and there was no wrongdoing on our part,” Johnson told AP, denying her office discouraged arrests or suggested the shooting may have been justified.

-The McMichaels have pleaded not guilty, and their attorneys caution against a rush to judgment.
+The McMichaels remain in jail and their attorneys caution against a rush to judgment.

 Brumback reported from Atlanta and Long reported from Washington.
 Associated Press writers Russ Bynum in Savannah, Ga., Claudia Lauer in Philadelphia and Michael Balsamo in Washington contributed.